MohamedZribi/Todo-app/README.md

 # Todo-app

 This is a simple ToDo app developed with Django.

-okay Updating!
+Styled with CSS.